 What comes to mind when you think of the American South?
 Perhaps you think of NASCAR racing, or maybe delicious, southern soul food springs to mind!

 Believe it or not, the same chords that form the backbone of those toe-tapping country tunes are also central to rock, blues, and folk.
 So, if you’re interested in learning to play acoustic guitar, country music is a great place to start.

 From catchy harmonic snaps to playful percussive twangs, there’s no denying that the iconic ‘country sound’ is fun to emulate.

 Today I’ll share with you some of the best acoustic guitars for country music, and I hope I can help you find the guitar your collection is missing.

 Whether you’re new to the instrument or you’ve been playing since you were a child, I’ve included a variety of options that may just suit your fancy.
 Guitar picks at the ready…

 There aren’t too many acoustic guitars out there that are more closely associated with the sounds of country music than the Seagull S6 Original Acoustic Guitar.

 The S6 offers plenty of tonal versatility–the higher chords deliver a bright, colorful sound, while the root notes lend the guitar’s sound a thicker accent.
 The cedar top also responds very well to finger-picking patterns, licks, and arpeggios.

-- It has a natural, subtle twang that will suit the style of country music perfectly.
+Perhaps our favorite quality It has a natural, subtle twang which suits the style of country music perfectly.